-Parents are invited to, and regularly join our weekly school Prayer Assemblies and whole school masses and liturgies that are held in Our Lady Help of Christians Church that is adjacent to the school.
+Parents are invited to, and regularly join our weekly school Prayer Assemblies and whole school masses and liturgies that are held in either our school Multi-Purpose Area or Our Lady Help of Christians Church that is adjacent to the school.

 Information is also shared through our weekly Newsletter.
-We also have the ability to share notices and important information instantly with our school community through the use of the Skoolbag app.
-In 2022, the school launched an official Facebook page that can be used to share information.
+We also have the ability to share notices and important information instantly with our school community through the use of a smart device app.
+In recent years, the school launched an official Facebook page that can be used to share information.
 The page is administered by the Principal and the P&F Executive.